Rimless VS. Full Rim Glasses – Which Is Best For You?

 While there are thousands of glasses styles, you can’t decide on a style until you’ve chosen which of these two broad categories you prefer.

 Nowadays it’s just a matter of one click to find the glasses you need.
 Looking for and ordering rimless glasses for men couldn’t be easier than it is now.
 Today it’s possible to click here to search and here to confirm the order!
 But what isn’t as easy is deciding on which rimless glasses are the best for you, and even more pertinent, whether rimless glasses even suit you in the first place.

-To set the tone, let’s begin with a complete description of both styles before we help you decide which is best!
+To set the tone with some great designer options, let’s begin with a complete description of both styles before we help you decide which is best!

 As the title may suggest, Rimless glasses have no rim or frame, and the lenses are mounted to the bridge and/or temples.
 They were a popular style from the 1980s to the 1960s, with Steve Jobs bringing them back to prominence in the 1990s.
 They saw a massive resurgence in that decade and remain a popular choice today.

 While rimless glasses are a type of glasses style, there are also two subtypes.
 Three-piece glasses have the lenses mounted to a bridge and two separate temple arms.
 Rimways AKA Cortlands have a supporting arch connecting the temples to the bridge.